 A Brief History

-On June 1, 1939, the Focke-Wulf Fw 190, a plane designed by the German aeronautical engineer Kurt Tank, made its first flight and would go to bedevil the Allies throughout the rest of World War II.
+On June 1, 1939, the Focke-Wulf Fw 190, a plane designed by the German aeronautical engineer Kurt Tank, made its first flight and would go on to bedevil the Allies throughout the rest of World War II.
 With upgrades throughout its service life, the “Butcher Bird” (or Shrike) as it was known due to its heavy firepower, would remain on the leading edge of piston-engine performance.

 With its introduction to combat over the English Channel and France in 1941, the Fw 190 became an obvious game changer, requiring Allied designers to upgrade existing Spitfires and come up with better fighters in general.

-Like other WW II fighters, various engines were tried and various armament suites were mounted with more or less guns and different combinations, including bombs and extra cannon mounted in pods.
+Like other WW II fighters, various engines were tried and various armament suites were mounted with more or fewer guns and different combinations, including bombs and extra cannon mounted in pods.
 Unlike other German and British fighters, the Fw 190 was initially equipped with a radial engine which gave it a distinct profile until the introduction of the American P-47 Thunderbolt.
 Later models were given an inline engine that allowed for better high-altitude performance when intercepting Allied heavy bombers.

 Heavily armed with 2 x 13mm machine guns and 4 x 20mm cannon (early models had 4 x 7.92mm machine guns and 2 x 20mm cannon), the Butcher Bird certainly earned its name.
 Its speed would be eventually increased to 426 mph to allow it to keep up with Allied fighters.

 The wide undercarriage was part of Kurt Tank’s plan to create an easy-to-maintain war machine equipped for the rigors of front line duty on primitive fields in primitive conditions.
+Access to the engine and other important parts were made to be easily accessed by ground crews.

 Though not quite able to turn with a Spitfire, the Fw 190 did have the fastest roll rate of any WW II fighter, while its rugged build, radial engine (less vulnerable than water-cooled inline engines) and heavy firepower made it a great ground-attack fighter-bomber.